 In terms of video, recording via the ultrawide camera is finally supported on the 7T Pro, however resolution is limited to 1080p.
 This is one of a handful of areas where OnePlus still seems to lag behind the more expensive flagships in terms of video capture.
 Nevertheless, if you're content to operate at Full HD, as I suspect most of us are, you'll still be able to capture impressive, smooth video.

 Should you buy the OnePlus 7T Pro?
 Yes!

 You could very well question why the OnePlus 7T Pro needs to exist.
 The changes from the 7 Pro are incredibly subtle, and certainly if you own that device, you needn't feel any FOMO -- you already have 99% of the new model.
-But if you've yet to take the plunge, or are perhaps looking at upgrading from a OnePlus 5 or 5T, the 7T Pro does just enough to refresh an already excellent phone, putting it in good stead to compete with the competition's late-2019 offerings.
+But if you've yet to take the plunge, or are perhaps looking at upgrading from a OnePlus 5 or 5T, the 7T Pro does just enough to refresh an already excellent phone, putting it in good stead to compete late-2019 flagships and late-2020 mid-rangers.

 The standard compromises involved in buying a cheaper flagship phone haven't gone away entirely.
 OnePlus's cameras, though good for the price, don't quite match the very best from Samsung and Huawei.
-And the battery life, though far from disappointing, is markedly weaker than the likes of the P30 Pro and (Snapdragon) Galaxy Note 10+.
+And the battery life, though far from disappointing, is markedly weaker than the likes of the OnePlus 8 Pro.

 OnePlus builds on its best-ever phone with faster performance, a bigger battery and new camera modes.
-The 7T Pro isn't an overhaul of the previous OnePlus 7 Pro, but it doesn't need to be.
-Instead, with a thoughtful selection of upgrades, OnePlus heads into the final quarter of 2019 with an incredible strong line-up.
+The 7T Pro isn't an overhaul of the previous OnePlus 7 Pro.
+Instead it builds on what was already a solid phone, adding key refinements in the areas that needed them.